-Your Consciousness Can Connect With the Whole Universe, Scientists Say
+R. Penrose, Nobel Physicist S. Hameroff, MD J. Tuszynski, Physicist 'Your Consciousness Can Connect With the Whole Universe, Scientists Say'

-A recent experiment suggests consciousness is a quantum wave process facilitated by microtubules in nerve cells of the brain, that connects us with the rest of the universe.
+A recent follow-up (2023) experiment suggests consciousness is a quantum wave process facilitated by microtubules in nerve cells of the brain, that connects us with the rest of the universe.
 Like every quantum wave, it has properties such as superposition (the ability to be in multiple places at the same time) and entanglement (the ability for two very distant particles to join).